Vartikasinha-mwb/integration-with-mautic-for-wp/readme.txt

 == Frequently Asked Questions ==

-= How can we connect the Mautic CRM to Integration with Mautic for WordPress? =
+= How can we connect the Mautic CRM to Integration with Mautic for WP? =

 In our Integration with Mautic for WordPress plugin, There is a two type of Authentication **1-Basic Authentication Process** - Select Basic -> Add Mautic Site URL in Mautic Url column.
 Add your Mautic Admin user name and Password then click on Save Button.
 So your connection will establish with Basic Authentication.